 - Complete and submit your application online: http://applications.unisa.ac.za/MD

 - You must have a valid e-mail address so that Unisa can communicate with you during the application process

 - You must upload all the necessary supporting documents as part of the online application process.
-Emailed documents will not be accepted.
+E-mailed documents will not be accepted.
 You will have 10 working days from when you apply to upload your supporting documents.
-The 10 days do not apply after the close of application for admission:
+The 10 days do not apply after the closing date for applications:

 - Certified copies of all official academic records stating all papers passed and percentages obtained.

 - Certified copies of your ID document, passport or birth certificate.

 - A research outline, CV and any additional documents as indicated in the admission requirements for the specific degree or on the relevant departmental website.